Mark Hartmann

-Mark Andrew Calibjo Hartmann (born 20 January 1992) is a professional footballer who plays as a forward or an attacking midfielder for Thai League 2 club Nakhon Si United and the Philippines national team.
+Mark Andrew Calibjo Hartmann (born 20 January 1992) is a professional footballer who plays as a forward or an attacking midfielder for Philippines Football League club One Taguig.
+Born in England, he played for the Philippines national team.

 Club career

 As a youngster, Hartmann had stints with Portsmouth and then at Swindon Town where he was eventually released at the end of the 2009–10 season.

-Blackfield and Langley
+Blackfield & Langley F.C.

 In 2010, he joined Wessex Football League side Blackfield & Langley.
 On 9 November 2010, he scored a hat-trick in a 4–2 win over Alresford Town.

-Manila Nomads
+Manila Nomads Sports Club

 After his stint with Blackfield & Langley, he moved to the Philippines where he joined Manila Nomads.

-Loyola Meralco Sparks
+Loyola F.C.

-In the 2010–11 United Football League mid-season transfer window, he joined Loyola Meralco Sparks and then scored his first goal in a 2–1 defeat to the Philippine Air Force.
+In the 2010–11 United Football League mid-season transfer window, he joined Loyola and then scored his first goal in a 2–1 defeat to the Philippine Air Force.
 He scored a further seven goals in Loyola's final three games which included a hat-trick against the Philippine Navy, and a quadruple on the final day of the season in a 5–2 win.

-On 15 October 2011, Hartmann scored five goals in a 15–1 win over newcomer Team Socceroo FC in the 2011–12 United Football Cup.
+On 15 October 2011, Hartmann scored five goals in a 15–1 win over newcomer Team Socceroo in the 2011–12 United Football Cup.